CharlesB91/harry-potter-quiz/README.md

 ## Aim

-The aim is to test the knowledge of any harry potter fan by answering questions with multiple choice answers related to the film & book.
+The aim is to test the knowledge of any harry potter fan by answering a series of questions with multiple choice answers related to the film & book.
 This quiz is based around all ages for any occasion i.e. pub quiz or family events.

 ### Business Goals